Professor Alison Raby

 Grants & contracts

-I am currently Principal Investigator on the following research grant:
+I am currently Principal Investigator on the following research grants:

 STORMLAMP - Structural behaviour Of Rock Mounted Lighthouses At the Mercy of imPulsive waves 2016-2020, EPSRC grant number EP/N022947/1